DeInfernal/ComfyUIGridMaker/README.md

 Now, fill it up as you need.
 I will explain every single setting.

-* `Image_Width` and `Image_Height` - you must set them to the output size of your generated picture.
+* `Image_Width` and `Image_Height` - you must set them to the **output size of your generated picture**.
 They are crucial for when generation of a grid takes place.
 * `Variables` - this is your static, unchanging variables.
 The Grid Maker will replace every single instance of the variables with the value of the variable.
 Try to make sure they all are in double quotes, just in case.
-If you need to set a `\` symbol, you need to place four of them (example: `man \\\\(human\\\\)`)
+If you need to set a `\` symbol, you need to place four of them (example: `man \\\\(human\\\\)`).
+Technically you can omit this parameter if you are never to have Variables, but I doubt it.
 * `Axises` - this is your dynamic, changing variables.
 The Grid Maker will replace every single instance of the variable in parameter `replace` with the every value you set in parameters `with`.
 Try to make sure they all are in double quotes, just in case.
-* `WorkflowPath` - a path (relative or absolute) to your Stencil you made in Step 1
+* `WorkflowPath` - a path (relative or absolute) to your Stencil you made in Step 1.
+Without this setting, script won't know what workflow to use to generate anything.
 * `OutputFolderName` - when working, script will download a lot of files into a somewhat temprorary directory.
 This parameter controls the name of this directory.
 Advice: Always change it.
+It is, well, optional, and if you miss it, it will download everything into a "GENERIC" folder.
+* `OutputFileSuffix` - an extremely optional setting.
+If set, will save your finished file as `OutputFolderName + OutputFileSuffix.png` instead of `OutputFolderName.png`.

 There is couple of variables that is actually hardcoded:

 ```
 IMAGE_WIDTH  - Is replaced with the Image_Width value
 IMAGE_HEIGHT  - same, but for height

+IMAGE_DOUBLE_WIDTH
+IMAGE_QUAD_WIDTH
+IMAGE_HALF_WIDTH
+IMAGE_QUARTER_WIDTH
+IMAGE_DOUBLE_HEIGHT
+IMAGE_QUAD_HEIGHT
+IMAGE_HALF_HEIGHT
+IMAGE_QUARTER_HEIGHT
+-- A useful variables, containing widths and heights multiplied by 2, 4, 0.5 and 0.25 respectively.
+Extremely useful if you have exact X2 size somewhere in the workflow.
+NOTICE: The Image_Height and Image_Width in plotfile still must be an output size of picture, regardless of values of those modified variables.

 OUTPUT_FOLDER_NAME  - is replaced with OutputFolderName value
+OUTPUT_FILE_SUFFIX  - is replaced with OutputFileSuffix value
 ```

 You can make any amount of Axises as you need.
 I recommend to stay at 3 to 4 Axises, unless you really want to crank up the heat.